Nosé–Hoover thermostat: Introduction

-The Nosé–Hoover thermostat
+Description

 In the approach of Nosé, a Hamiltonian with an extra degree of freedom for heat bath, s, is introduced;

-where g is the number of independent momentum degrees of freedom of the system, R and P represent all coordinates $\mathbf{r_i}$ and $\mathbf{p_i}$ and Q is an imaginary mass which should be chosen carefully along with systems.
+where g is the number of independent momentum degrees of freedom of the system, R and P represent all coordinates $\mathbf{r_i}$ and $\mathbf{p_i}$ and Q is a parameter which determines the timescale on which the rescaling occurs.
+Improper choice of Q can lead to ineffective thermostatting or the introduction of nonphysical temperature oscillations.
 The coordinates R, P and t in this Hamiltonian are virtual.
 They are related to the real coordinates as follows: